 Kind – Respect the teachers, classmates, gym facilities, and equipment

-Behavior Assessments include classwork and homework, goal setting, and participation in class and group work.
-Student skills are as important to success as academic marks.
+Behavior is assessed with classwork, homework, group work, goal setting, and participation in class.
+Student behaviors are as important to success as academic marks.

-The following three targets will be used throughout the district to support student learning and achievement.
-These marks will be reported separately from academic marks.
+The following three targets are used throughout the district to support student learning and achievement.
+Behaviors are reported separately from academic marks.